c-zhenhao/czhenhao-sei35-project1/README.md

       1. if found, award 1 white pin
       2. This was actually not so straightforward since there is need to remove the element that was checked, otherwise additional white pins may be awarded in error

-_CSS_
+**CSS logic**

 The simplest solution to feedback to the player what colour choice the player has made in the front-end is to use CSS classes.
 It is done using 3 components:

-// button options, which contained the colour "id" of the button
+button options, which contained the colour "id" of the button

 ```
 <div id="options" class="container">